ersiver/FilmFlop/README.md

 ####  Device Tests
   - <b>Database Testing</b> - The project creates an in memory database for each database test but still runs them on the device.
 #### Local Unit Tests
   - <b>ViewModel Tests</b> - ViewModels are tested using local unit tests with mock Repository implementations.
+  - <b>Webservice Tests</b> - The project uses MockWebServer project to test REST api interactions.

 ### Architecture: